 The action potential is the result of changing the membrane from a K selective condition to a Na selective condition.
 We must explain now how this occurs.
 To understand how these conductances shifts occur, we must study their ability to change with the membrane voltage, or their "voltage dependence".
-This leads to a description of voltage dependent conductances the value of the conductance depends on the membrane potential.
+This leads to a description of voltage dependent conductances.
+In voltage dependent conductances the value of the conductance depends on the membrane potential.